-Fashion retail buyers decide which products their stores will sell.
-By researching market trend analyses and listening to fashion forecasts, retail buyers stay ahead of the curve while appealing to their target customers.
-They are responsible for composing business plans and maintaining strong relationships with vendors.
+Fashion retail buyers decide which products stores should sell.
+By researching market trends and monitoring fashion forecasts, retail buyers stay ahead of the curve while appealing to their target customers.
+They are responsible for composing product development plans and maintaining strong relationships with vendors.
 Fashion retail buyers may also assist with a store's visual merchandising and product performance analysis.
 Although these workers spend their days in comfortable indoor settings, travel is often required.
 Many buyers typically work overtime.

 Because fashion retail buyers are expected to have extensive knowledge of the fashion industry, it's important that they gain experience.
 By working in the field, fashion retail buyers can build their understanding of sales and product marketing.
 They also can learn about consumer tendencies.

-- Begin as an assistant fashion buyer.
 Most fashion retail buyers begin as assistant fashion buyers and work their way up.
-When first beginning in the fashion buying industry, employees are usually assigned tasks like checking invoices and monitoring stock.
+When first starting in the fashion buying industry, employees are usually assigned tasks like checking invoices and monitoring stock.

-- Stay informed.
-The job of a retail buyer is never done since there are always new trends or products that consumers will want.
-Therefore, buyers must stay up-to-date on current fashions and upcoming trends.
-Reading trade magazines and watching seasonal runway shows are two ways that fashion retail buyers may monitor the fashion environment.
+Buyers must stay up-to-date on current fashions and upcoming trends.
+Reading trade magazines and watching seasonal runway shows are two ways fashion retail buyers may monitor the fashion environment.

 Becoming certified can signify a certain level of experience and knowledge.
-The APS offers both the Certified Purchasing Professional (CPP) and Certified Purchasing Professional Manager (CPPM).
-To earn the CPPM credential, you must have managerial experience and hold or be applying for the CPP credential.
+The American Purchasing Society (APS) offers both the Certified Purchasing Professional (CPP) and Certified Purchasing Professional Manager (CPPM) credential.
+To earn the CPPM credential, fashion buyers must have managerial experience and hold or be applying for the CPP credential.
 The APS also offers two specialized credentials: the Certified Green Purchasing Professional (CGPP) and the Certified Professional Purchasing Consultant (CPPC).
-The CGPP is for retail buyers who are trained in sustainability and the CPPC is for individuals who consult or teach in purchasing.
+The CGPP is for retail buyers who are trained in sustainability, and the CPPC is for individuals who consult or teach in purchasing.